-Levels: 1-12 + Calculus.
-At Learn, we teach mathematics from the very beginning levels - learning to count - to a very advanced level.
+Levels: 1-12 and more.
+We teach mathematics from the very beginning to a very advanced level.

 Standards of Excellence.
-We have stricter math standards than any school I know of.
+We have very high standards.
 For example,

 in order to pass fraction addition and subtraction, our students must work 20 worksheets, each with 20 problems,